3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Experimental Setup

 \subsubsection{Real Chest CT Data}

-The real chest dataset from Mayo Clinic consists of full dose and quarter dose CT image pairs.
-The quarter dose data are noisy and full-view images as there is no reduction in the number of angles.
-2 patients are excluded from the dataset containing 50 patients in total as the number of low-dose images is not equal to full-dose.
-11 patients are excluded to decrease the variance of pixel spacing values since CNNs are not zoom resistant and different pixel spacing values have the risk of adversely affecting training.
-On the other hand, slices are evenly spaced for every patient with 1.5 mm slice thickness.
+The real chest CT dataset from Mayo Clinic consists of full-dose and 1/10 of the normal dose (low-dose) CT image pairs.
+The 1/10 of the normal dose data are noisy and have full-view images as there is no reduction in the number of projections.
+The low-dose images are created using a realistic and scanner specific noise insertion model based on Poisson distribution, and inverse square relation between noise and dose is used to calculate the dose level \cite{moen2021low}.
+Since 2 patients had an unequal number of low-dose and full-dose images, they are excluded from the dataset, which is containing 50 patients in total.
+11 patients are excluded to decrease the variance of pixel spacing values since convolution operation is naturally not zoom resistant \cite{Goodfellow-et-al-2016} and different pixel spacing values have the risk of adversely affecting the training.
+At the point where the artifact is present in the CT images, the pixel values of the image become high, which disrupts the general structure.
+For this reason, we excluded 9 patients as they contained artifacts.
+On the other hand, slices are evenly spaced for every patient with a 1.5 mm slice thickness.

-Originally, selected patients have 334 ± 22 slices but only the middle 256 slices are used to focus on the middle part of the volumetric image where the main medical information exists.
-As Luschner et. al. have mentioned, the real CT data contain circular reconstructions \cite{leuschner2019lodopab} and the data must be cropped at an square inside this circle to prevent value jumps.
+Originally, selected patients have 340 ± 18 slices but only the middle 256 slices are used to focus on the middle part of the volumetric image where the main medical information exists.
+As Luschner et. al. have mentioned, the real CT data contain circular reconstructions, and the data must be cropped at a square inside this circle to prevent value jumps at the circle's boundaries \cite{leuschner2019lodopab}.
 Accordingly, we focused the middle 384$\times$384 pixels of each slice where there were 512$\times$512 pixels in the original one.
-Consequently, a dataset of 37 patients with $(0.731\pm0.038)^2$ mm$^2$ pixel spacing, 1.5 mm slice thickness and 384$\times$384$\times$256 voxels is prepared.
+Consequently, a dataset of 28 patients with $(0.735\pm0.036)^2$ mm$^2$ pixel spacing, 1.5 mm slice thickness, and 384$\times$384$\times$256 voxels is prepared.

-Total 37 patients are separated as 31 training, 3 validation and 3 test volumes.
-In addition, the volumetric images are divided into 18 volumetric patches with size of 128$\times$128$\times$128 voxels because of memory limitations.
+Total 28 patients are separated into 25 training and 3 test volumes.
+In addition, the volumetric images which are 384$\times$384$\times$256 voxels are divided into 18 volumetric patches with the size of 128$\times$128$\times$128 voxels because of the memory limitations.